 A sampling of Mr. Jacobsen's representations is below.Commercial and Securities Litigation:

 Mr. Jacobsen has substantial experience handling sophisticated commercial disputes between large companies.
 Examples include the following.

 - Credit Suisse Securities (USA) LLC.
-Mr. Jacobsen is a member of the team representing Credit Suisse in connection with numerous lawsuits pending in New York Supreme Court, in which monoline insurers are seeking to deny coverage under financial guarantees covering residential mortgage-backed securitizations.
-Mr. Jacobsen also represents Credit Suisse in connection with numerous other lawsuits brought by investors in residential mortgage-backed securitizations also pending in New York Supreme Court.
+Mr. Jacobsen is a senior member of the team representing Credit Suisse in connection with numerous lawsuits pending in New York Supreme Court, in which monoline insurers are seeking to deny coverage under financial guarantees covering residential mortgage-backed securitizations.
+Mr. Jacobsen also represents Credit Suisse in connection with over a dozen lawsuits brought by investors in residential mortgage-backed securitizations also pending in New York Supreme Court.

 - Securities Industry and Financial Markets Association (SIFMA).
 Mr. Jacobsen represents SIFMA as amicus curiae in MBIA v.
 Countrywide, an appeal pending in the New York Appellate Division, First Department, involving key issues relevant to the lawsuits brought by monoline insurers against issuers of residential mortgage-backed securities.